Reading Time: 10 minutes

 - Vacation bonus: Paid vacation typically means employees receive their usual wages for the days they are absent from work.
 If employers also pay out a vacation bonus, that means employees receive a premium on top of their normal wages.
 In other words, they are paid extra for the time they are on vacation.

-- Profit-sharing: Profit sharing is a bit different than other types of bonuses, but it’s worth a mention since it’s another common way global businesses compensate their employees beyond their regular salary.
+- Profit-sharing: Profit-sharing is a bit different than other types of bonuses, but it’s worth a mention since it’s another common way global companies compensate their employees beyond their regular salary.
 Profit-sharing is an incentive plan where a portion of profits is divided among employees.
 The better your company performs, the more money employees receive.

 - Commission: Commission is a way to reward job performance.
 Some employees work entirely or mostly on commission, in which case, it does not function as a bonus.
 In other cases, commission may be a small part of an employee’s overall compensation.
 There are multiple ways to structure compensation.
 Employees may have a sales quota they must reach to get a set dollar amount, or they may receive a certain percentage of profits they bring in, for example.